osercik/TCR-Epitope-Prediction/README.md

 # TCR-Epitope-Prediction
 Master Thesis of Statistics and Data Science

 Welcome in this folder.
-Herein, you can find my code (rmd) for my master thesis project.
+Herein, you can find my code (Masterproef.rmd) for my master thesis project.
 Official Title: Prediction of T-Cell Receptor Peptide Binding using Machine Learning and Ab Initio Principles.

 Note: because of the large size, the data set couldn't be uploaded here.
 However, the data can be uploaded via the